-Determining the ROI and/or TCO is all about the difference of financial gains and costs between the present and the future situation with your new investment.
+Determining the predictive maintenance ROI and/or TCO is all about the difference of financial gains and cost savings between the present and the future situation with your new investment.
 To get the full picture of this there are different ways to build your business case.
 Which one applies to your business depends on how important timing is and whether you’re going to monitor an individual asset, a group of similar assets or a group of dissimilar assets.
 For this blog we’ll stick to the TCO/ROI for an individual asset.

 The costs of a predictive maintenance strategy can be divided into initial or onetime costs and recurring costs.
-Initial costs are the payments you make upfront to implement the technology, such as the machine cost, installation, training, hardware replacement etc. Recurring costs will return every year and are made up of maintenance costs, energy use, labor/management and more.
+Initial costs are the payments you make upfront to implement the technology, such as the machine cost, installation, training, hardware replacement, management software etc. Recurring costs will return every year and are made up of maintenance costs, energy use, labor/management and more.
 Part of these costs can be outsourced to the OEM (for example) who’ll take care of the data analysis and repairs.

 For your business case you need an estimation of these values and that’s difficult to specify upfront.
-You do not yet know how often the asset will break down, how accurate the predictive maintenance technology can predict failures, how much longer an asset will last with the new technology and so on.
+You do not yet know how often the asset will break down, how accurate the predictive maintenance technology can lead to early detection of equipment failure, how much longer an asset will last with the new technology and so on.

 Besides the savings made from reducing maintenance costs, determine all other ways the new technology will change and benefit operations.
 Think about reducing the amount of inspections, the benefit of extending periodic maintenance intervals or skipping them altogether, lower labor costs, having to keep less excess inventory, not needing a big inventory of spare parts, lower insurance premiums, reducing energy waste and extending the asset’s lifetime.